globalgov/manydata/README.md

 <!-- ![GitHub All Releases](https://img.shields.io/github/downloads/jhollway/roctopus/total) -->
 <!-- badges: end -->

-`{manydata}` is a portal to many packages containing many databases (each containing many related datasets) on many issue-domains, actors and institutions of global governance.
-This package contains tools for:
+`{manydata}` is a portal to ‘many’ packages containing many datacubes, each containing many related datasets on many issue-domains, actors and institutions of global governance.
+These ‘many’ packages are: - `{manyenviron}`: contains data on international environmental agreements - `{manytrade}`: contains data on international trade agreements - `{manyhealth}`: contains data on international health agreements - `{manystates}`: contains data on states throughout history

+Datasets are related to one another within a datacube through a particular coding system which follows the same principles across the different packages.

+For instance, in the data packages on international agreements (including `{manyenviron}`, `{manytrade}`, and `{manyhealth}`), the `agreements` and `memberships` datacubes have standardised IDs (`manyID`), and date variables such as `Begin` and `End` that denote the beginning and end dates of treaties respectively.
+The beginning date is derived from the signature or entry into force date, whichever is the earliest available date for the treaty.
+Standardised IDs across datasets allow the same observations to be matched across datasets so that the values can be compared or expanded where relevant.
+These specific variable names allows the comparison of information across datasets that have different sources.
+It enables users to point out the recurrence, difference or absence of observations between the datasets and extract more robust data when researching on a particular governance domain.

+The memberships datacube contains additional date variables on each state member’s ratification, signature, entry into force, and end dates for each treaty.
+Data in the memberships datacube is comparable across datasets through standardised state names and stateIDs, made possible with the `manypkgs::code_states()` function.
+More information on each state, including its `Begin` and `End` date, can be found in the `{manystates}` package.

+To enable users to work with the data in these packages, `{manydata}` contains tools for:

-- *calling* data packages and databases,
+- *calling* data packages,
 - *comparing* individual datasets, and
-- *consolidating* databases in different ways.
+- *consolidating* datacubes in different ways.

-`{manydata}` connects users to other packages that help fill global governance researchers’ data needs.
-We intend for `{manydata}` to be
+We intend for `{manydata}` to be useful:
-useful:

 - at the **start** of a research project, to access and gather recent versions of well-regarded datasets, see what is available, describe,